Empire Ears x Astell&Kern Odyssey Review

 Technical Design and Specs

 We see a 10 driver configuration in the Empire Ears x Astell&Kern Odyssey.
-Twin W9+ subwoofers are delegated for sub and mid bass, 5 balanced aramtures for the mid range, dual electrostatic drivers for the highs and “ultra highs,” and the star of the show, a W10 bone conductor driver, working all throughout the frequency range.
+Twin W9+ subwoofers are delegated for sub and mid bass, 5 balanced aramtures for the mid range, dual electrostatic drivers for the highs and “ultra highs,” and the star of the show, a W10 bone conductor driver, working all throughout the frequency spectrum.
 I sometimes feel a little alone in my enthusiasm for for bone conductor drivers (not very many IEMs feature them, yet), so give me a moment to geek out here:

 The range of human hearing is generally 20 Hz – 20 kHz, but can be expanded via methods such as bone conduction.
 So, what’s the W10 driver really doing?
 Vibrations forgo air conduction, and thus the ear drum, and are transmitted via ossicles (bones in the middle ear) which then vibrate the cilia of the inner ear.
 An example of naturally occurring bone conduction would be submerging your head under water, with the water acting as the conductive medium.
 In fact, humans have been recorded hearing sounds as high as 100 kHz underwater – more than 2 octaves higher than our usual limitations.
 This makes the Odyssey’s frequency response of 5 Hz – 100 kHz a little more relevant than it is in IEMs that rely solely on air conduction.

 Anyway, let’s reign it back in a little.
 The Empire Ears x Astell&Kern Odyssey makes use both bone conduction and air conduction to achieve its sound and, as I’ll get into shortly, rattle your head off of your neck.